taunsquared/taunsquared.github.io/_open-lab-notebook/01-intro.md

 Below is documentation of my thesis work, in various stages of polish.
 More thoughts can be found in "BrainPlay" and "Idea Garden" sections of this website.

-{% include gallery caption="This is a sample gallery to go along with this case study." %}
+{% include gallery caption="Click on an image to learn more about that project." %}